Customising your themes and palettes

 library(magrittr)

-The theme I will be developing here is aiming for simplicity but this doesn’t mean yours can’t be a fancy one.
+The theme I will be developing here is aiming for simplicity, but this doesn’t mean yours can’t be a fancy one.
 Whichever style you are going for, I suggest you start building the theme from one of the default ggplot2 themes.
-The theme I am doing is build on theme_minimal() - a minimalistic theme that relies a lot on element_blank() function (which hides a given element in theme).
+The theme I am doing is built on theme_minimal() - a minimalistic theme that relies a lot on element_blank() function (which hides a given element in the theme).

 Let’s look at the theme_minimal() below: